-I am planning to play at Bandon in August of 2019 with some friends from New York, in a trip arranged by my good friend David T, aka “OT”.
-I have never played Bandon before.
-It looks sensational: https://www.bandondunesgolf.com/golf/golf-courses
+I played at Bandon in August of 2019 with some friends from New York and Boston, in a trip arranged by my good friend David T, aka “OT”.
+I had never played Bandon before.
+I checked it out before going and it looked sensational: https://www.bandondunesgolf.com/golf/golf-courses

 Bandon Dunes: It began in 1999 with the opening of Bandon Dunes.
 Designed by Scotsman David McLay Kidd, the course is perched on a bluff high above the Pacific Ocean.
 Bandon Dunes unfolds along pristine native dunes where expansive ocean views are revealed on nearly every hole.
 The course is completely natural and routed through an environment of indigenous vegetation.

 We played Bandon Dunes first.
 The first tee is right at the main Lodge.
 A terrific golf course.
 I really enjoyed the course; the layout is really very attractive, with some testing tee shits and approaches, plus holes running along the cliffs down to the massive beaches below.
 I played well, coming back in 1 over (missing a putt on 18 for par) for an overall 78.
 Not bad for day one; 78 is a 5.6 index.